loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/aws-with-pod-identity/README.md

 - Creation of a `PodIdentityAssociation` per vCluster
 - Adjustable retention parameters

-This lets hundreds of vClusters share the same template logic, while still targeting the correct AWS S3 bucket and IAM role for the host cluster.
+This lets hundreds of virtual cluster instances share the same template logic, while still targeting the correct AWS S3 bucket and IAM role for the host cluster.

 ```yaml
 kind: VirtualClusterTemplate